azadbolour/boardgame/haskell-server/CONVENTIONS.md

 ### Import Blocks

 Use separate blocks for imports from libraries and imports from the project.
 Group imports by package name.
-Separated by bland lines.
+Separated by blank lines.

 ## Comment do Blocks